Stark Tech / 2025

 Results

-After proposing the documentation with the new standards to my managers, they were impressed to the point where they rolled out 4 company-wide initiatives to improve cross-team communication & new hire training:
+After proposing the documentation to my supervisors, the impact on our team was big enough for them to roll out 4 company-wide initiatives to improve cross-team communication & training:

 • Creating a new corporate trainer role